lifebottle/lifebottle.github.io/projects/destiny-dc/leon-guide.md

 ![](leon-guide/sub016_1.png)
 ▲ Toshu doesn't suspect the Dark Wings real identity.
-The second event will reveal what happened after that [Side-Quest 075](projects/destiny-dc/stahn-guide?id=Side-Quest-075-Yearning-to-join-the-Dark-Wings-2).
+The second event will reveal what happened after that.

 ---